Foods to Avoid Vacuum Sealing

 Steps for Flash-Freezing Before Vacuum Sealing

-1. Clean the berries.
+1. Clean the food items.

-2. Remove undesirable sections.
+2. Remove undesirable sections and peel off skin.

 3. Place berries in an even, thin layer onto a sheet pan.

-4. Thoroughly freeze.
+4. Fully freeze.

 6. Vacuum seal.